Date: Friday, June 19, 2015

+In a word, no. There are two processes to be aware of–Commencement and the Graduation Review and Diploma Application.
 There is no fee charged to participate in Commencement.
-You must register for Commencement using the online form.
+You must register for Commencement using the online form [see Registration tab above].
 You will receive an automated email confirming that your Commencement Registration form has been received.

 Completion of the Graduation Review and Diploma Application is a separate process required to confirm completion of your degree requirements, review of your student account, and issuance of your diploma.
 A fee of $100 is charged for this processing.
 You may be eligible to participate in Commencement before you are ready to complete the Graduation Review and Diploma Application.

 There are other expenses that may be associated with participation in Commencement.
 For example, Academic Regalia is required for participation in Commencement.
 Graduates may also wish to purchase announcements or class jewelry.